 About the Centre for Comparative Construction Research

-CCCR currently occupies a niche position by specialising in research on performance and productivity issues of the global construction industry, and other matters relating to comparative construction, such as project management effectiveness, building quality, building refurbishment and retrofit, bidding theory, green building design, environmental impact and infrastructure procurement and finance.
-Our designated field of research (FoR) remains 1202 Building.
+The Centre for Comparative Construction Research (CCCR) currently occupies a niche position by specialising in research on performance and productivity issues of the global construction industry, and other matters relating to comparative construction, such as:

-Our activities are built on three pillars: (1) producing high quality publications, (2) building collaborative partnerships, and (3) attracting external funding.
-CCCR aims to provide a supportive training environment for higher degree by research (HDR) students and an advisory service to local industry.
+CCCR aims to provide a supportive training environment for Higher Degree by Research (HDR) students and an advisory service to local industry.

 Core objectives comprise: